GitHub First-Time

 because this graphic was prepared before the release of Loop 3.
 You may or may not see the messages you are told to dismiss in the next two bullets.
 No worries if you don't see them.

-- Near the top right, click on the X to dismiss the successfully fetched message
+- Near the top right, click on the close button (

 Carefully compare your screen to the graphic below paying attention to the highlighted sections.